ecsalina/gtrends/README.rst

 ==============
 Other Specifications
 -----------
 Just like on the Trends site, you can specify the location, category, type of search, and time zone for which you'd like to collect data.
-These are all strings corresponding to the respective fields "geo," "cat," gprops", and "tz."
+These are all strings corresponding to the respective fields ``geo``, ``cat``, ``gprops``, and ``tz``.
 For example, to get the query data for the term "pizza" in Italy, in the "Food & Drink" category, in the "news" search for Tajikistan Time, I'd type:
 ::
 	trends = gtrends.collectTrends(username, password, terms, startDt, endDt, geo='IT', cat='0-71', gprops='news', tz='Asia/Dushanbe')